Abram1r/work-day-scheduler/README.md

 # Work Day Scheduler Starter Code

 ## Purpose
-A planner to schedule your day by the hour
+A planner to schedule your day by the hour.

 ## Built With
 * HTML